Kitware/vtk-js/Sources/Rendering/WebGPU/README.md

 - eventually switch to using IBOs and flat interpolation
 - cropping planes for polydata mapper
 - update widgets to use the new async hardware selector API
+- image display (use 3d texture)
+- add rgb texture support to volume renderer
+- add lighting to volume rendering

+Waiting on fixes/dev in WebGPU spec
+- more cross platform testing and bug fixing

+# Recently ToDone
-- create new volume renderer built for multivolume rendering - in progress
+- create new volume renderer built for multivolume rendering
   - traverse all volumes and register with volume pass - done
   - render all volumes hexahedra to get depth buffer near and far merged with opaque pass depth buffer - done
   - render all volumes in single mapper using prior near/far depth textures - in progress

-Waiting on fixes/dev in WebGPU spec

-- 3d textures (as of April 21 2021 Dawn lacks support for 1d and 3d)
+- 3d textures
-- image display (use 3d texture)
-- more cross platform testing and bug fixing

-# Recently ToDone
 - added bind groups
 - actor matrix support with auto shift (handle in renderer?)
 - add an example of customizing WebGPU